Imperial Noble Consort Sunheon: Palace life

-During the Imo Incident of 1882, when Queen Min (posthumously known as Empress Myeongseong) was forced to flee the palace, Lady Eom demonstrated extreme loyalty to Gojong.
-She was rewarded with a 5th rank promotion (the highest rank for palace ladies).
-In her new position as jimil sanggung, also known as daeryeong sanggung, she was responsible for attending the king, the queen, the queen dowager, or a royal concubine, and received direct orders from the person she served.
+During the Imo Incident of 1882, when Queen Min (posthumously Empress Myeongseong) was forced to flee the palace, Lady Eom demonstrated extreme loyalty to Gojong.
+She was rewarded with a fifth rank promotion (the highest rank for palace ladies).
+In her new position as jimil sanggung, also known as daeryeong sanggung, she was responsible for attending the king, the queen, the queen dowager, or a royal consort, and received direct orders from the person she served.

-In 1885, Queen Min expelled Lady Eom from the palace after discovering that she had been favored by Gojong; however, a high-ranking official, Yun Yong-seon, interceded on her behalf and she kept her position.
+In 1885, Queen Min expelled Lady Eom from the palace after discovering that she had been favored by Gojong; however, Yun Yong-seon, a high-ranking official, interceded on her behalf and she kept her position.
 Lady Eom never forgot Yun Yong-seon's grace.

-After Queen Min was assassinated in October 1895, Lady Eom returned to the palace and became the King's favored concubine.
+After Queen Min was assassinated in October 1895, Lady Eom returned to the palace and became the king's favorite concubine.

-In 1897, she gave birth to Yi Un, and two days later, she officially became a consort of the king.
-Eom later received the rank of Royal Noble Consort Sun in 1900, and then as Consort Sun in 1901.
-At the time, the word “gyebi”, or the title held for the second Queen Consort of a King, was used and referred to the second officially revised palace.
-But it wasn't the proper title for Consort Sun, which was the equivalent in position and rank as an Empress.
+In 1897, she gave birth to Yi Un, and two days later, she officially became a royal consort, with the rank of noble lady (귀인; 貴人; gwiin).
+In 1900, Lady Eom was promoted to the rank of concubine (빈; 嬪; bin) with the honorific title sun (순; 淳), meaning "honest"; the following year, she was raised to consort (비; 妃).
+In 1903, she was appointed imperial noble consort (황귀비; 皇貴妃).

-When Gojong established the Korean Empire in 1897, she was later given the royal title of “Sunheon, Imperial Noble Consort of the Highest Rank” (Hwang Gwi-bi) in 1903 after giving birth to Yi Un, Crown Prince Uimin.

-Her rank as consort became an issue when Gojong then chose Eom to be his new Empress as a replacement for Empress Myeongseong's vacant position and attempts to elevate Eom to Empress.
-Right after his exile in Japan, Yi Jun-yong, the king's nephew, opposed the idea of Eom to be Empress.
-This leads to him informing Koreans in exile and prepares for an opposition movement.
+Gojong then attempted to install Lady Eom as his empress.
+However, Yi Jun-yong, the emperor's nephew, opposed the idea.

-In April 1899, Yi Jun-yong joined the campaign against Eom's reprimand against the Japanese asylum seekers.
-As a result of discussions with Yu Gil-jun, Kwon Dong-jin, Jo Jung-eung Cho, and two or three others, he resolved to oppose Eom's position to the Empress.
-Yi stated that it would jeopardize the country to make Eom an Empress and decided to send a letter of advice to Lee Jae-soon, the Minister of the Palace.
-Yi Jun-yong objected to Eom becoming Empress, saying it was a matter related to the prestige of the royal family because of the Eom's origins prior to becoming a palace lady.
+In April 1899, Yi Jun-yong had joined the campaign against Lady Eom's reprimand against the Japanese asylum seekers.
+As a result of discussions with Yu Gil-jun, Kwon Dong-jin, Jo Jung-eung, and two or three others, he resolved to oppose Lady Eom's elevation to empress.
+Yi stated that her humble origins would diminish the imperial family's prestige, which would in turn jeopardize the country, and decided to send a letter of advice to Lee Jae-soon, the Minister of the Household.